-We list below the activities and challenges that were undertaken and faced by the Group.
+We further list below the activities and challenges that were undertaken and faced by the Group.

 - Provide continuous skill set training to employees internally and externally to enhance their technical expertise and social responsibility awareness.
-However, certain centers are experiencing high turnover of staff and may lead to more effort in continuous training. - Inculcating integrity and professionalism in employees and to comply to the KPI set by manufacturers/principals. - Driving employees to improve with reward and recognition.
+However, certain centers are experiencing high turnover of staff and lead to more effort in continuous training. - Inculcating integrity and professionalism in employees and to comply to the KPI set by manufacturers/principals. - Driving employees to improve with reward and recognition.
 However, competitors tend to pinch staff by offering higher remuneration.
-The Company has started to incentivize staff especially in the technical and sales departments. - Provide internship positions for University and College students to learn and experience actual workplace to better prepare them for employment upon graduating. - Giving preferential treatment to Interns to join upon their graduation. - Participated in a charitable event by visiting Pertubuhan Kebajikan Orang Tua Wen Xin, at Mahkota Cheras, Kajang, Selangor (refer to page 16).
+The Company has started to incentivise staff especially in the technical and sales departments. - Provide internship positions for University and College students to learn and experience actual workplace to better prepare them for employment upon graduating. - Giving preferential treatment to interns to join upon their graduation. - Participated in a charitable events organised by HOPE worldwide Malaysia, include contributions of daily essential items to the welfare and needy Homes; and participated in a charity run in October 2019.